Heart Auscultation Types of Heart Sounds and Murmurs

 - Mitral valve prolapse produces a mid-systolic click.

 - Tricuspid murmurs are uncommon.
-The timing is as for mitral murmurs but they are best heard at the lower right sternal edge.
+The timing is as for mitral murmurs but they are best heard at the lower left sternal edge.

 - Tricuspid stenosis is very rare.
 Regurgitation may occur in right ventricular hypertrophy and dilated cardiomyopathy.
 It will produce a marked wave on the JVP.